Overview of the Drug Reimbursement Process

 - Drugs which are already reimbursed by the HSE, and are associated with high expenditure or uncertain clinical benefit.

-Following formal HTA, a full appraisal report outlining NCPE conclusions and recommendations is sent to the HSE CPU to support evidence-based decision-making on reimbursement.
+Following full HTA, an assessment report outlining NCPE conclusions and recommendations is sent to the HSE CPU to support evidence-based decision-making on reimbursement.
 In the case of oncology drugs a report is also sent to the National Cancer Control Programme (NCCP).

 - Efficacy, effectiveness and added therapeutic benefit,